se-piyush/woundtech/webapp/AUTHENTICATION.md

 # Authentication Guide

-The WoundTech application now includes authentication to protect the frontend and ensure only authorized users can access the patient visit tracking system.
+The WoundTech application includes authentication to protect the frontend and ensure only authorized internal users can access the patient visit tracking system.

 ## Overview